 \The first single-core prototype of this work was jointly implemented by Georgios P. Katsikas and Marcel Enguehard.
-Then, Georgios P. Katsikas extended the work to meet multi-core requirements leading to line-rate performance.
-Finally, the hardware-assisted experiments of this contribution were jointly conducted by Georgios P. Katsikas and Maciej Kuźniar.
+Then, Georgios P. Katsikas extended the work to meet multi-core requirements leading to 40 Gbps line-rate performance.
+Finally, the hardware-assisted experiments of this work were jointly conducted by Georgios P. Katsikas and Maciej Kuźniar.